ZornLab/Mona/README.md

 Mona is an R package/Shiny application for single-cell data visualization, with the goal of allowing anyone to explore their data.
 It is built around three central ideas:

-Ease - Focus on only the most important plots and options, quickly load and view large datasets, provide functions to automate data processing
+Ease - Focus on the most important plots and options, quickly load and view large datasets, provide functions to automate data processing

 Interactivity - View multiple plots of multiple types at once, change/move/expand them seamlessly, use tools like zoom, pan, and select